 Principal and interest, or interest only?

-Let’s put it this way: if you choose interest only, your minimum repayments will be lower during the interest only period because you are not required to repay the principal balance.
+Let's put it this way: if you choose interest only, your minimum repayments will be lower during the interest only period because you are not required to repay the principal balance.
 You will have to repay the principal down the track and you will pay more over the life of your loan.
-Choosing to repay principal and interest means that you’re actually paying off the total loan amount over the period of the loan, not just the interest charges.
+There may be additional restrictions on the amount you can borrow or loan type you can select if you choose to pay interest only.
+Choosing to repay principal and interest means that you're actually paying off the total loan amount over the period of the loan, not just the interest charges.
+Learn more about repayment types

 How is interest calculated?